GANGANI/toporesolve/README.md

 ### 11. Llama2-13B-LoRA-Toponym-Resolution

 This model uses **Llama-2-13b-chat-hf** as a base model and builds on top of it by training it on geographic entities within texts.
-See the [HuggingFace model card] (https://huggingface.co/xukehu/Llama2-13B-LoRA-Toponym-Resolution).
+See the [HuggingFace model card](https://huggingface.co/xukehu/Llama2-13B-LoRA-Toponym-Resolution).

 Following same steps as before:
 - Start by loading the model and saving it